 Management and employees support a variety of activities during the school year, including a monthly Amazing Ambassadors recognition breakfast, a monthly Wonderful Wednesday education program, and participation in Career Day.

-Students from the schools perform at various Columbus Regional Health activities, including the annual Reindeer Run benefiting Children’s Miracle Network at Midtown Medical Center and the annual Tree of Light celebration at Midtown Medical Center.
+Students from the schools perform at various Columbus Regional Health activities such as the annual Tree of Light celebration at Midtown Medical Center.

 In recognition, Columbus Regional Health has received a Gold Achievement Award from the Partners in Education program for the past several years.